-When the wind speed exceeds 140 miles per hour 3-second gust wind speed after all adjustments are applied, the roof design shall be based on an expert's design method and approved by the authority having jurisdiction.
+When the wind speed exceeds 140 miles per hour (63m/s) 3-second gust wind speed after all adjustments are applied, the roof design shall be determined by a licensed design professional and approved by the authority having jurisdiction.

-Roofs shall be installed with minimum # 2 ballast (See Section 3.2.2 for definition) in regions designated by ASCE 7-98, or the authority having jurisdiction, as Wind Borne Debris Regions.
+Roofs shall be installed with minimum # 2 ballast in regions designated by ASCE 7, or the authority having jurisdiction, as Wind Borne Debris Regions.

+2.7 Building Height

-2.7 Building Height: The building height shall be measured from ground level to the roof system surface at the roof edge.
+The building height shall be measured from ground level to the roof system surface at the roof edge.
 If more than one roof level is involved, each shall have its own design per Sections 4.0 and 5.0.
 (See Commentary 2.6)

-When building height exceeds 150 feet, the roof design shall be based on an expert's design method and approved by the authority having jurisdiction.
+When building height exceeds 150 ft, the roof design shall be determined by a licensed design professional and approved by the authority having jurisdiction.

+2.8 Roof Areas

+Different areas of the roof surface are affected by wind in different ways.
+For design and installation purposes, the roof surface is divided into the following areas:

+2.8.1 Corners

+The space between intersecting walls forming an angle greater than 45 degrees but less than 135 degrees (See Figure 1).

+2.8.2 Corner Areas:

+The corner area is defined as the roof section with sides equal to 40% of the building height.
+The minimum length of a side is 8.5 ft (2.6m) (See Figure 1).

+2.8.3 Perimeter

-- 2.8 Roof Areas: Different areas of the roof surface are affected by wind in different ways.
-For design and installation purposes, the roof surface is divided into the following areas: - 2.8.1 Corners: The space between intersecting walls forming an angle greater than 45 degrees but less than 135 degrees (See Figure 1). - 2.8.2 Corner Areas: The corner area is defined as the roof section with sides equal to 40% of the building height.
-The minimum length of a side is 8.5 feet (See Figure 1). - 2.8.3 Perimeter: The perimeter area is defined as the rectangular roof section parallel to the roof edge and connecting the corner areas with a width measurement equal to 40% of the building height, but no less than 8.5 feet (See Figure 1).
+The perimeter area is defined as the rectangular roof section parallel to the roof edge and connecting the corner areas with a width measurement equal to 40% of the building height, but no less than 8.5 ft (2.6m) (See Figure 1).

+2.8.4 Field

+The field of the roof is defined as that portion of the roof surface which is not included in the corner or the perimeter areas as defined above (See Figure 1).

+2.9 Edge Condition

-- 2.8.4 Field: The field of the roof is defined as that portion of the roof surface which is not included in the corner or the perimeter areas as defined above (See Figure 1). - 2.9 Edge Condition: - 2.9.1 Metal Edge Flashing (Gravel Stop): If an edge flashing is used at the building perimeter, the top edge of the flashing shall be higher than the top surface of the ballast, but not less than 2 inches above the top surface of the roof membrane (See Figure 6).
-Metal Edge Flashing shall be designed and installed in accordance with ANSI/SPRI ES-1 - 2.9.2 Parapet Height: The parapet height for conventional ballasted roof systems (See Section 2.1 for definition) is the distance from the top of the roof system membrane to the top of the parapet (See Figure 5A, and D).
+2.9.1 Metal Edge Flashing (Gravel Stop)

+If an edge flashing is used at the building perimeter, the top edge of the flashing shall be higher than the top surface of the ballast, but not less than 2 inches (51mm) above the top surface of the roof membrane (See Figure 6).
+Metal Edge Flashing shall be designed and installed in accordance with ANSI/SPRI ES-1.